freyaabbi/freyaabbi/README.md

 - 👀 I’m interested in ...
 Frontend Development

-- 🌱 I’m currently learning ...Artificial Neural Networks , Vector Machines and Data Analysis
+- 🌱 I’m currently learning ...Artificial Neural Networks , Support Vector Machines and Data Analysis

 - 💞️ I’m looking to collaborate on ...
 On my project on prediction data